Our six Development Projects

 1.Small business & micro loans Project

-Danida, Jinja, is one of the poorest regions in the country, and also people in Acholi Quarter in Kampala people live from 1 usd a day.
-To help with this crisis, our partners at Entrepreneurs Hand Uganda (EHU), who conducted various interviews and trainings with the people of our 22STARS group in both Jinja and Kampala.
+In Uganda, there are two areas which we focus on.
+Danida, in the province of Jinja, is one of the poorest regions in the country, and the Acholi Quarter in Kampala, where many people live on only $1 a day.
+To help with this crisis, our partners at Entrepreneurs Hand Uganda (EHU) conducted various interviews and training sessions with the people of our 22STARS group in both Jinja and Kampala.

 We could see different challenges that were impeding the growth of their business, such as illiteracy, poor time management and a negative outlook regarding business growth.
 Many of the attendees were also concerned with sharing their difficulties in running a business, even though the group could help to find solutions.